stakater-archive/StakaterCloudDocs-Archived/content/sre/backup-restore/backup-restore.md

 - Whether to restore PVs or not

 ## Technical viewpoint
-SRO uses managed velero operator to provision the velero server. https://github.com/openshift/managed-velero-operator This backup and restore process can be used for both disaster recovery and cluster migration.
+Stakater Agility Platform uses managed velero operator to provision the velero server. https://github.com/openshift/managed-velero-operator
+This backup and restore process can be used for both disaster recovery and cluster migration.

 ### Backup